pathminder/pathminder.github.io/_skills/bluff.md

 **Pass Secret Message:** You can use Bluff to pass hidden messages along to another character without others understanding your true meaning by using innuendo to cloak your actual message.
 The DC of this check is 15 for simple messages and 20 for complex messages.
 If you are successful, the target automatically understands you, assuming you are communicating in a language that it understands.
 If your check fails by 5 or more, you deliver the wrong message.
 Other creatures that receive the message can decipher it by succeeding at an opposed Sense Motive check against your Bluff result.
 Using Bluff to deliver a secret message takes twice as long as the message would otherwise take to relay.

+Don't underestimate the benefit of using Bluff to send messages through innuendo.
+Since the DC to send a message is static (15 or 20 depending on the message's complexity), you can quickly reach the point that the message itself is reliable, and thus the only risk is being intercepted, which would have happened anyway if you didn't make the attempt.

 **Feint:** You can use Bluff to feint in combat, causing your opponent to be denied his Dexterity bonus to his AC against your next attack.
 The DC of this check is equal to 10 + your opponent's base attack bonus + your opponent's Wisdom modifier.
 If your opponent is trained in Sense Motive, the DC is instead equal to 10 + your opponent's Sense Motive bonus, if higher.
 Feinting in combat is a standard action.

-**Create Diversion:** You can use Bluff to allow you to use Stealth.
+**Create a Diversion:** You can use Bluff to allow you to use Stealth, even with a misdirection as simple as saying, "What's that behind you?"
 A successful Bluff check opposed by the viewer's Sense Motive can give you the momentary diversion you need to attempt a Stealth check while people are aware of you.

+**Trick Someone:** Bluff can be used to cleverly trip a target up and get him to reveal something or make a mistake.
+In these cases, he realizes his mistake soon after, but by then it is too late, and the falsehood has done its damage.
+This is similar to using Bluff to feint or create a diversion, but has broader applications in social situations.
+For instance, suppose a swashbuckler suspected that an assassin works for the queen.
+The swashbuckler might be able to trick the assassin into revealing more information by pretending to be a fellow agent of the queen in an attempt to gauge the assassin's response.
+Of course, if the assassin doesn't work for the queen and sees through the ruse, he might attempt his own Bluff check to pretend that he works for the queen and fell for the trick, thus causing the swashbuckler to investigate the innocent queen.

+**Surprise in Conversation:** Not every surprise round begins with an ambush from unseen assailants.
+If a character or several characters unexpectedly attack in the midst of a conversation or other normal activity, their victims might be surprised.
+To determine if a victim is surprised, he should attempt a Sense Motive check opposed by the assailant's Bluff check rather than a Perception opposed by the assailant's Stealth check.
+This is also a good way to adjudicate several abilities, including several vigilante talents that trigger when the target thinks the vigilante is an ally.